Open Bible Data Home About News OET Key

 ⇔ and washed my hands in innocence.

-⇔ and that I have not committed sins.
+⇔ and have not sinned.

 BSB ⇔ Surely in vain I have kept my heart pure;